-You must therefore pay particular attention to applying a well thought-out design to it (often by an artistic direction, graphic designers...).
+You must therefore pay particular attention to applying a well-thought-out design (often by an artistic direction, graphic designers...).
 You must also make sure that it is fully compatible with different screen sizes: from smartphones to large 15-inch screens.

-Using Digitevent will allow you to make sure of all these aspects, but in any case, have your website tested by colleagues to make sure that the experience is pleasant and that the background information is useful.
+Using Digitevent will allow you to succeed in all these aspects, regardless, have your website proof checked by colleagues to make sure that the experience is amusing and that the background information is relevant.

-Your website should also contain a menu with clear and useful headings, such as the program, speakers, link to the registration form or practical information.
+The website should also contain a menu with clear and impactful headings, such as the program, speakers, link to the registration form, or practical information.

-If you are not technically comfortable, we have developed an intuitive site creation tool to allow you to easily create the event site of your dreams.
+If you are not tech-friendly, we have developed an intuitive site creation tool that will allow you to easily create the event website of your dreams.

 Networking: one of the best ways to make your participants active

-Your visitors register for your event for one of two reasons:
+Your visitors register for your event for one of these two reasons:

 - They think they will gain something, relevant content, a new approach, tools that will help them to solve their problems.

 - They can expand their network and make new professional relationships, which can bring them business opportunities.

-This second point is quite crucial for your event.
-If your event is designed to address this second issue, you should plan a matchmaking solution between your participants.
+This second point is quite fundamental for your event.
+If your event is designed to address this second issue, you should plan matchmaking between your participants.

-By doing so, you allow them to no longer be mere spectators of your event - but to take an active role in it!
+By doing so, you allow them to stop being mere spectators of your event -and take an active role in it!

-Useful in dozens of different types of events, this appointment scheduling module makes your participant autonomous and multiplies the added value of your digital event.
+Useful to dozens of different types of events, this appointment scheduling module makes your attendee independent and increases the added value of your digital event.

 Preparing for the post-event: feedback and next dates

-Even before your virtual or hybrid event, you can already think about how you will get feedback and data.
+You can, even before your virtual or hybrid event, think about how you will collect feedback and data.

-You can schedule an email a few hours after the event, to let you know what your guests thought, what they would like to see at future events....
+You can schedule an automatic email a few hours after the event, to receive your guest's insight, what they would like to see at future events...

-It is also customary (if you have enough visibility) to communicate your next event dates or your company's next news.
+It is customary (if you have enough visibility) to communicate your next event dates or your company's next news.